 MAILCHIMP: The email marketing system I personally use for my business.
 It’s free for up to 2000 subscribers, with well-designed and user-friendly templates.
 Plus, the free plan now has automation as well!

 BUFFER : I manage my social media for both my personal businesses and clients with Buffer.
 You can easily share and schedule posts to Twitter, Facebook, Instagram, Google+, Pinterest and LinkedIn – all from one place.
 And it even gives you the best optimal times to post throughout the day.

 CLICK TO TWEET (*): An easy way to create click to tweet links that you can use anywhere.
 I use it to add click to tweets to my ebooks and email campaigns.

 PLANOLY*: Automate and plan the look of your Instagram feed with Planoly.
 It’s great for IG users who like their feed to look like a curated theme… or like Beyonce’s well-thought-out feed.
 Why can’t we all be like Bey?

 ASANA: The day I stumbled upon Asana changed everything for me.
 Every client task I have gets added to Asana with a due date in the appropriate color-coded project list, and I’m able to invite my clients to view what’s next on the project timeline.

 TRELLO (*): I keep all of my personal projects organized through Trello.
-It has a fun user-friendly interface and the drag-and-drop features makes getting stuff done less of a chore and more fun.
+It has a fun user-friendly interface and the drag-and-drop features make getting stuff done less of a chore and more fun.